jeremyx04/Competitive-Programming/README.md

 # Competitive-Programming
-Some solutions for contest problems for reference.
+Solutions for contest problems for reference.